hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 empty strings. but we don't feel like hacking [po] right now: we are currently 8 sub-tagents deep on the seventh of an 8-step tangent.

-instead, what we do (because it is how we specified this mock FS hack to work) is simply detect multiple trailing slashes in the pathname. but note there are almost certainly edge cases where we can make this fail, depending on how our cacheing works..
+instead, what we do (because it is how we specified this stubbed FS hack to work) is simply detect multiple trailing slashes in the pathname. but note there are almost certainly edge cases where we can make this fail, depending on how our cacheing works..